The Battle of Okinawa is considered the largest land-sea-air battle in world history, and the last major battle of World War II.

 Desmond Doss was a medic who saved 75 lives during the Battle of Okinawa.

-A Seventh-Day Adventist Christian, he was the only conscientious objector to receive the Medal of Honor.
+A Seventh-Day Adventist Christian, he was the first conscientious objector to receive the Medal of Honor.

 Mel Gibson's 2016 Oscar-winning film Hacksaw Ridge depicts his story.